CojaDev/Restorani_Subotica2/README.md

 1. Browse the list of restaurants and use the search and filter options to find your desired restaurant.
 2. View detailed information about each restaurant.
-3. Make a reservation directly through the website.
+3. Make a order directly through the website.
-4. Register or log in to manage your reservations and submit reviews.

 ## Contributing